This post may contain affiliate links. Please read our disclosure policy.

 And when I say that these are the best gluten free hamburger buns, I mean it!
 But not just for hamburgers.
 Depending on how you shape the dough, you can make smaller sliders, fatter rolls, or flatter sandwich buns.

-When it comes to taste and texture, you really won't be disappointed.
-This isn't a fragile, crumbly roll that's going to fall apart when you bite into a big, juicy gluten free hamburger or pile it high with lunch meat, lettuce, and all the fixings.
+When it comes to taste and texture, this isn't a fragile, crumbly roll that's going to fall apart when you bite into a big, juicy gluten free hamburger or pile it high with lunch meat, lettuce, and all the fixings.

-- Apple cider vinegar – helps with lift, tenderizes the bread dough, and adds subtle flavor
+- Apple cider vinegar – Tenderizes the bread dough, aids the rise, and adds subtle flavor

-- Cream of tartar, and baking soda – also helps with lift for an airy bread, and neutralize the acidic ingredients
+- Cream of tartar and baking soda – Neutralize the acidic ingredients and aid in rise.

-- Light brown sugar – will feed your yeast, and add some depth of flavor
+- Light brown sugar – Feeds the yeast and adds some depth of flavor

-- Salt – Salt adds flavor to your bread; bread without salt is inedible!
+- Salt – Salt adds flavor to your bread

-- Eggs – an egg white helps bind the bread and make it fluffy, and while a whole egg gets beaten to use as an egg wash
+- Eggs – An egg white helps bind the bread; a whole egg is used to make an egg wash that helps the outside of the bread brown in the oven.

 Similar to our gluten free bread recipe for sandwiches , the dough for these buns is made mostly by dumping all of the ingredients (first dry, then wet) in a large bowl, and then mixing until fluffy.